ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 Anything that has a large number of items.
 Some examples:

-- named with recursive logs plus www.malwaredomains.com gets some fun results
+- named with recursive logs checking the www.malwaredomains.com list for suspicious domains
 - lists of approved users by server
-- mstark (on irc) originally came up with suggestion for approved software based on a md5 list.
+- mstark (on irc) originally came up with suggestion for approved software based on a md5 list
-- IP address lookups - their are large number of lists of bad addresses to match inside of ossec rules.
+- IP address lookups - there are a large number of lists of suspicious or known bad IP addresses to match inside of ossec rules

 Syntax for Lists
 ----------------